gregjd/gregjd.github.io/_posts/2017-08-03-types-of-federal-lands.md

 ## U.S. Forest Service (USFS/FS)

 The USFS manages the *National Forest System*, which includes *National Forests* and *National Grasslands*.
-The USFS also has land designated as National Monuments and National Recreation Areas, but these are overlay designations on National Forests, not independent units (as is the case for the NPS).
+The USFS also has land designated as *National Monuments* and *National Recreation Areas*, but these are overlay designations on National Forests/Grasslands, not independent units (as is the case for the NPS).
 Each National Forest/Grassland is divided into *ranger districts*.

 {% include image.html file="el-yunque-nf-entrance-sign.jpg" source="https://www.flickr.com/photos/vxla/5298799635" alt="Entrance sign for El Yunque National Forest" credit="Flickr user vxla" %}